vusec/inspectre-gadget/experiments/scanner-eval/entrypoints/README.md

 on the Linux kernel, however, InSpectre Gadget should be able to analyze any binary code.

+## TL;DR

+You can find the pre-built list in the `linux-6.6-rc4` folder.
+If you want to regenerate these lists, follow the instructions below.

 ## 1: Building kernel and create a memory dump